dex1n/ArgCat/README.md

 As you can see, one function and three methods of the class `Foo` are decorated.

-2. With the decorations,  you must let ArgCat know where to find the handlers by calling `ArgCat.add_handler_provider(provider: Any) -> None` like below:
+2. With the decorations,  you must let ArgCat know where to find the handlers by calling `ArgCat.add_handler_provider(provider: Any)` like below:

 ```python
 def main():